drakeballard/dockerreact/README.md

 + Docker

-## Please notice that this app is not fully functional.
+## Please note that this app is not fully functional at this point and some tweeks need to be made.